CMUSTRUDEL/oss-twitter-promotion-icse2022/README.md

 This research artifact accompanies our ICSE 2022 paper "'This Is Damn Slick!'
 Estimating the Impact of Tweets on Open Source Project Popularity and New Contributors".
 If you use the artifact, please consider citing:

+      @inproceedings{Fang2022,
+        author = {Fang, Hongbo and
+            Lamba, Hemank and
+            Herbsleb, James and
+            Vasilescu, Bogdan},
+        title = {'This Is Damn Slick!'
+Estimating the Impact of Tweets on Open Source Project Popularity and New Contributors}, booktitle = {Proceedings of the 44th International Conference on Software Engineering (ICSE) 2022, Pittsburgh, USA}, organization = {IEEE},
+        year = {2022},
+      }

 The artifact consists of three main parts:
 - Data